 I find few things more scenic than 40 tons of green dye dumped in a river of raw sewage

 I'm pretty sure that St. Patrick would be horrified by St. Patrick's Day.

 March 17, 1756 -

-St. Patrick's Day is celebrated in New York City for the first time (at the Crown and Thistle Tavern).
-The patrons finally sober up and six years later, the celebration evolves into a parade (the first in NYC) and the St. Patrick's Day Parade in New York City is the largest celebration of the holiday in the world (drawn more revelers than any parade for the holiday in the whole of Ireland.)
+St. Patrick's Day was celebrated in New York City for the first time (at the Crown and Thistle Tavern).
+The patrons finally sober up and six years later, the celebration evolves into a parade (the first in NYC) and the St. Patrick's Day Parade in New York City has become the largest celebration of the holiday in the world (drawn more revelers than any parade for the holiday in the whole of Ireland.)

 March 17, 1972 -

-John Water's presents Divine to an unsuspecting world, Pink Flamingos, premiered in Baltimore on this date.
+John Water presented Divine to an unsuspecting world: Pink Flamingos, premiered in Baltimore on this date.

 March 17, 965 -

-Pope Leo VIII dies of a stroke during sexual congress with a prostitute.
+Pope Leo VIII died of a stroke during sexual congress with a prostitute on this date.